How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 - Go out before 10 a.m. and expose yourself to the morning light for at least 10 minutes.

-Use low, weak lights instead of lights from the ceilings—the bright light from above signals our brain to stay awake and alert.
+Use low, weak lights instead of lights from the ceiling—the bright light from above signals our brain to stay awake and alert.
 Also, keep your sleeping room as dark as possible. - Stop using screens (TV, phone, tablet, computer) for 2 hours before bed.

 Blue light from screens disrupts your melatonin production and delays your sleep time.